Disney XD (United Kingdom and Ireland): Dance with Diversity

 Britain's Got Talent winners Diversity helped to launch Disney XD by accepting a challenge to teach 100 young street dancers a one-off routine in a few days and then perform it in front of the crowds in Covent Garden.
 Disney XD set the challenge to Diversity to help inspire children to learn new activities.
 The challenge was documented in the programme Disney XD Challenge: Diversity, which aired on Disney XD on 10 September 2009.

 Skate Britain

 British skateboarder, Pete King, skated his way across the UK to help children get out and skateboarding as part of the launch of Disney XD.

 From Land's End to John O'Groats, Pete King conducted master classes for children looking to become the next British skateboarding stars.
 Pete's challenge was part of a series of challenges which Disney XD set for UK personalities to help inspire children to try new activities.
-Viewers were able to watch the highlights of Pete's journey on Disney XD in 23 October 2009.
+Viewers were able to watch the highlights of Pete's journey on Disney XD on 23 October 2009.